-A formal board hearing is conducted within a practical period by a board of trained faculty, staff, and/or students and is advised by the director of student conduct or designee.
+A formal board hearing is conducted within a practical period by a board of trained students and is advised by the assistant director of student conduct or designee.
 The advisor does not vote nor participate in deliberations, but may answer questions regarding procedural standards, policy, or sanctioning practices.
 The board will hear information presented by any parties and render a decision and sanctions if appropriate.
+This board is not utilized for cases that could result in the suspension or expulsion of the respondent.

 Formal rules of process, procedure, and/or technical rules of evidence, such as are applied in criminal or civil court, are not used in student conduct proceedings.
-A hearing administrator or board will determine whether the accused student is responsible for any charges.
+A hearing administrator or board will determine whether the responding student is responsible for any charges.
 The hearing body's determination will be made on the basis of whether it is more likely than not that the responding student violated the Student Conduct Code.
-Both the reporter and the respondent are permitted to have an advisor of their choice present during any college proceeding, hearing, or meeting.
-An investigation and/or disposition should generally be completed within 60 days of the date the report is filed.
+Both the reporter (Refer to Section 03.
+Personal Abuse cases) and the respondent are permitted to have an advisor of their choice present during any college proceeding, hearing, or meeting.
 Refer to the Student Conduct Code for the most updated procedural standards.